 |Gold||12-18 Months||4 days, 3 nights ( +2 travelling days)|

 Every year we offer students the opportunity to travel with the market leaders in overseas school’s expeditions.
 A World Challenge expedition is more than just a school trip.
 Students take a lead role in planning the expedition which will include a trekking phase, a community interaction phase and a rest and relaxation phase.
 These expeditions give students the opportunity to explore a range of exciting and exotic destinations, as well as learn key skills such as budgeting and organisation.
 Students are supported in raising the money for the expedition themselves and we have a fantastic track record of students achieving their fundraising totals.
-In July 2017 42 students travelled from The Priory School to The Indian Himalayas, where they completed a trek at over 4,000m above sea level.

 The Climbing Wall